-2. d) Does Maryland Medicaid cover Audio-Only telehealth services?
+5. Does Maryland Medicaid cover Audio-Only telehealth services?

-Maryland Medicaid reimburses certain services rendered via audio-only depending on the program.
-Please contact your specific program for information on covered services via audio-only.
+Maryland Medicaid reimburses certain services rendered via audio-only depending on the program updated under the Preserve Telehealth Act of 2025.
+Please contact your specific program for information on covered services via audio only.

-3. How do I bill for telehealth?
+6. How do I bill for telehealth?

 Providers who render services using technology-assisted communication will submit claims in the same manner the provider uses for in-person services.

 Providers must include the "GT" modifier to identify services rendered via technology-assisted communication.
 Claims submitted for services rendered via audio-only must include the "UB" modifier.

 Providers cannot bill until they have met HIPAA and Technical Requirements.

-For more information on reimbursement, please see the Telehealth Policy Guide, page 3.
+For more information on reimbursement, please see the above Technical Requirements section.

-4. When may I start billing for services rendered via telehealth?
+7. When may I start billing for services rendered via telehealth?